 David H. Adams, MD, is the Marie-Josée and Henry R. Kravis Professor and Chairman of the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai and the Cardiac Surgeon-in-Chief of the Mount Sinai Health System.
 He is also President of the Mitral Foundation, a not-for-profit organization dedicated to promoting best practice standards in mitral valve disease and supporting medical missions that advance the repair skills of surgeons in developing countries.

 Dr. Adams is a recognized leader in the field of heart valve surgery and mitral valve reconstruction.
-In April 2018, he became the 99th President of the American Association for Thoracic Surgery, the world's oldest and most prestigious society dedicated to cardiothoracic surgery.
+From April 2018-May 2019, he served as the 99th President of the American Association for Thoracic Surgery, the world's oldest and most prestigious society dedicated to cardiothoracic surgery.

-As the Program Director of The Mount Sinai Hospital's Mitral Valve Repair Center, he directs one of the largest programs in the United States.
+As the Program Director of the Mitral Valve Repair Center at the Mount Sinai Health System, he directs one of the largest programs in the United States.
 Dr. Adams and his team perform over 400 mitral valve operations per year while setting national benchmarks for clinical outcomes.

 During his tenure at Mount Sinai, Dr. Adams co-authored the internationally acclaimed and widest selling valve textbook in history, Carpentier's Reconstructive Valve Surgery, with Professor Alain Carpentier,and also co-edited the benchmark reference textbook Cardiac Surgery in the Adult.
 He is the author of over 225 publications and is also an Associate Editor for Surgery for the Journal of the American College of Cardiologyand Associate Editor for Hurst’s the Heart, 14th edition.
 He has served on the Editorial Boards of several medical journals, including the Annals of Thoracic Surgery and Cardiology, and served as the co-Editor of Seminars in Thoracic and Cardiovascular Surgery.